 Become A Volunteer

 No one understands the questions and concerns of a U.S. military veteran more than a fellow veteran or active duty personnel.
-That’s why Heartland has developed the Vets-to-Vets program, in which volunteers with similar backgrounds can meet with and assist in the care of U.S. military veteran patients.
+That’s why we have developed the Vets-to-Vets program, in which volunteers with similar backgrounds can meet with and assist in the care of U.S. military veteran patients.